 The CanIUse Embed is probably worth avoiding for now

-While it’s still mostly functional, I think the page has fallen just enough out of date that it’s probably worth not using.
+While it’s still mostly functional, I think the page has fallen just enough out of date that it’s best to avoid using.

 - The “Select Feature” dropdown doesn’t have much by way of new features.
 Nothing I was trying to use it for was there: scroll-driven animations, anchor positioning, etc.